smathot/materials_for_P0014/P0014.1+2/manuscript/md/exp1.md

   Pupil size over time as a function of Probe Brightness (Probe-on-Bright, Probe-on-Dark). a) Results from Experiment 1. b) Results from Experiment 2.
 Shadings indicate a reliable effect of Probe Brightness.
 Error bars indicate standard errors.
 --%

+## Eye-movement results

+On about 15% of trials, gaze deviated considerably from the display center; these trials were discarded for the main analyses (see Results: Trial-exclusion criteria).
+However, to test whether the eyes were drawn toward the memory-match probe, we analyzed the full, untrimmed data.
+For each trial, we determined the maximum gaze deviation from the center (positive values mean a deviation to the right).
+Next, we split the data by the location of the memory-match probe (Left, Right), and conducted a default one-sided Bayesian paired-samples t-test on the per-participant average gaze deviation [@Rouder2009; using JASP 0.7.1.32].
+This revealed moderate evidence for a deviation toward the memory-match probe, compared to no systematic deviation (BF = 6.9).
+(For reference, a classical one-sided paired-samples t-test revealed the same bias: t(14) = 2.7, p = .009)

 ## Discussion

 In Exp.
-1, we found no evidence that attention was biased toward the probe that matched the content of visual working memory; that is, when the memory-match probe appeared on a bright background, the pupil was not smaller than when it appeared on a dark background; rather, there was a tendency in the opposite direction.
+1, we found that the eyes were initially drawn toward the probe that matched the content of visual working memory.
+However, the pupillary data revealed no evidence for a sustained shift of attention toward the memory-match probe; that is, when the memory-match probe appeared on a bright background, the pupil was not smaller than when it appeared on a dark background; rather, there was a tendency in the opposite direction.